-A beginning course which lays the foundation for advanced work in typewriting through fundamental drills covering the keyboard and paragraph writing.
-Minimum speed requirements 20-25 words per minute at the end of the course.
+A beginning course which lays the foundation for advanced work in type-writing through fundamental drills covering the keyboard and paragraph writing.
+Minimum speed requirement 20-25 words per minute at the end of the course.
 Fee, \$4.

 58. TYPEWRITING.
 Evening session.
 Second semester.
 1 credit.